spollard/josh-works.github.io/_posts/2019-02-20-whole_messages_in_slack.md

 Here's some examples.

-them (this was the first time I've "spoken" with this person):
+The following was the first time I had ever "spoken" with this person, who works two time-zones away:

+Them:
 > Hi there.
 Got a minute for a question?

-me, about 40 minutes later:
+me, about 40 minutes later, because I was working and often go extended periods of time without looking at Slack:

 > can you provide more context?

 they provided a _tiny_ bit more context, and I replied with:
 > go ahead and ask the question.
 I'll answer when I can.
 We're doing a deploy right now, but no harm in asking.
 (I'm a fan of "whole messages", so you should go ahead and fire off as long of a question as you want, link to tickets, screenshots, whatever, and I'll follow up when I can.)

-When I'm composing a message to someone, I try to provide all of the information they need in a single message.
+When I'm composing a message to someone, I try to follow my own advice to [ask better questions]({{ site.baseurl }}{% link _posts/2017-05-29-ask-better-questions.md %}) by providing all the information they need in a single message.
 I'll often preface it with something like:

 > Hey {so and so} - this is not urgent, and I don't want a response until it's convenient for you.
 To that end, I'll provide further context and my specific question.